Last updated: 25th June 2020 (address update).

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

-We don’t share identifiable data with third parties.
+We do share identifiable data with third parties.

 On occasion we share anonymised, aggregated performance data with third parties (such as landlords) when discussing marketing campaigns or website activity.
 For example, we may write a report listing the number of campaigns completed in a quarter, how many individuals they went to, and how many subsequently opened the email and clicked on it.